Skip to main content

 Work and current early years childcare use

-Modelling by the Institute for Public Policy Research (IPPR) Scotland (Whyte et al., 2023) shows that the current 1,140 hours offer is likely to be holding around 10,000 people above the poverty line through the work they can do while their child/ren are in childcare.
+Modelling by the Institute for Public Policy Research (IPPR) Scotland (Whyte et al., 2023) shows that the current 1,140 hours offer is likely to be holding around 10,000 people above the poverty line through the work they can do while their child/children are in childcare.
 However, there are complicated dynamics in balancing hours of work, hours of childcare, income from work and cost of childcare.
 This means that, when parents access free funded childcare, we would expect parents in lower income families to move into work/more work.
 For higher income families that are working to cover childcare costs, some parents may work less due to reduced childcare costs.

 From our survey of parents, we find that only a slightly higher proportion of parents in low-income families who are not accessing free funded childcare are not in employment than parents in similar families with funded free childcare.3 This suggests that access to funded childcare can help low-income parents into work, yet, with high levels of employment for families without funded care, it is clear that many parents are already using informal or private childcare to access work.